nguyenquangchien/TidalArray/README.md

 #### Input paths
 1. Mesh: mesh to interpolate data to and calculate on.
 2. Bathymetry: bathymetry files, in order from least to highest resolution.
-See bathymetry.py in tools.
+See `bathymetry.py` in `tools`.
 3. Forcing: tidal signal forcing data.
 4. Detectors: detector locations.
 5. Bed morphology: bed morphology data file.